fkromer/eswp3/design_patterns/adapter_pattern.rst

  - the adapter compontent needs to implement the expected interface and maps the existing interface to it

-:Implementation example:
- Python - Abstract but running example of the Adapter Pattern implemented with the internal dictionary of a class instead of the traditional implementation based on inheritance (Kasampalis 2015, chapter "4.
-The Adapter pattern", subchapter "Implementation").

-:Implementation example:
- Python - Existing class does calculate a persons age dependent on the birthday date as string input.
-Adapter class uses the existing class but provides an interface which expects the birthday date in the datetime format (Phillips 2010, section "Adapter pattern" / p.
-257).

 :Resulting context:
  - preexisting code can be used with a new interface
  - implement the required functionality with less resources consumption (manpower, time, money)